alerque/decasify/README.md

 }
 ```

-Then import and use the provided function:
+Then import and use the provided functions:

 ```lua
 local decasify = require("decasify")